White Mountains Dining

 - The Horse & Hound Inn in Franconia has great it ambience year round, indoor in the quaint classic New England Inn, and in the summer on the outdoor patio as well.

 - If ambience is what you’re after, another great option in Littleton is the Beal House.
-In Franconia, head to Lovett’s Inn or just up the street, try the Sugar Hill Inn!
+In Franconia (well, technically, Sugar Hill), we highly recommend the Sugar Hill Inn!
 Reservations are highly recommended.

 - Any visit to Littleton wouldn’t be complete without a stop for pizza at Schilling Beer Company – which has several things going for it: 1) great pizza and a friendly staff 2) awesome outdoor seating overlooking the river and 3) a very popular microbrewery with some great beers on tap!